 Estimated tax payments typically show as code 660, not 806.

 If you haven’t filed in a while: Code 806 means the IRS already posted a withholding credit to your account.
 You generally can’t get that back as a refund until you file a return and claim it.
-Refund claims have a time limit, usually 3 years from the original due date.
-Filing too late means forfeiting the refund entirely.
+Refund claims have a time limit, usually 3 years from when you filed your return, or 2 years from when you paid the tax, whichever is later.
+Miss it, and you forfeit the refund entirely.

 If code 806 looks wrong, the issue usually traces back to what your employer reported.
 A corrected W-2 or other documentation may be needed.